tjinauyeung/starwars-react/README.md

-### Star Wars React front end ###
+### Star Wars React Front End ###

-About this project
+#About this project

-It uses the react app creation tool to build a react app.
+This was a React exercise using swapi.com API to get data and build some views for it